 Too many people are facing cancer and chronic illness these days, and at younger and younger ages.
 I receive emails every day from readers that say the same thing I said 7 years ago: “I’m really sick, and I have to change everything.
 I have to get all the toxins out of my life right away and I need help!”

-HomeLab air monitoring was made specifically to help you and me do just that.
+HomeLab Healthy Home Plus air monitoring was made specifically to help you and me do just that.

 HomeLab has been gracious enough to provide a discount just for Small Footprint Family readers.
-For the next week, you can get 20% off their already really low monthly cost of $9.99.
+For the next week, you can get 25% off both their Healthy Home and Healthy Home Plus programs.
 Just use code “sff” when you sign up!